josh-collinsworth/joco-sveltekit/src/routes/blog/build-static-sveltekit-markdown-blog.md

 Thanks to how CSS treats pseudo elements, that icon is fully clickable as part of the link, to navigate directly to the heading in question.

 <SideNote>
 Please be aware that while this example is ok, hovering is not an intuitive gesture on touchscreen devices.
-It may be better to <em>always</em> show some indication of the link.
+It's probably better to <em>always</em> show some indication of the link.
 </SideNote>

 You could _also_ add some JavaScript to handle automatically copying the link to the clipboard (probably with some JavaScript inside a Svelte component's `onMount` function), but I'll leave that detail up to you.
 For now, our links are at least present and working, even if they might not be ideal yet.